hautonjt/hautonjt.github.io/pipeline.md

 **Metricbeat** reads metrics, typically resource usage, from the system.
 It also has native integrations with various metrics providers.
 Notably, this includes Prometheus, allowing us to integrate with Monarch.
 It also integrates with kube-state-metrics, which Monarch installs.

 **Packetbeat** captures connection information from all network interfaces present in the current running machine.
-This includes ingress traffic, egress traffic, and network traffic traffic between pods.
+This includes ingress traffic, egress traffic, and network traffic between pods.

 Beats are designed to be deployed together, and have a unified schema.
 Thus, one advantage of using Beats is not having to worry about normalizing the schema in the transformer.